BinarySemaphore/ylands_exporter/README.md

   * Applies that option to all faces / vertices regardless of material grouping.
 * Merge Into Single Geometry (Planned)
   * Same as selecting `Removal Internal Face`, `Join Verticies`, and `Apply To All`
-  * Note: OBJ only supports single objects, so a partial merge is always done for OBJ export.

 ### Export
 * JSON